NBISweden/workshop-reproducible-research/docs/setup.md

 Chances are that you already have git installed on your computer.
 You can check by running *e.g.* `git --version`.
 If you don't have git, install it following the instructions [here]( https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+If you have a very old version of git you might want to update to a later version.

 ### Configure git